This page is also availabel in: Spanish

 The museum’s ceramics collection also includes objects from the nineteenth and first part of the twentieth century, as well as European ceramic pieces and Chinese porcelain ware.

-Mayer’s collection of Chinese porcelain reflects the vigorous commercial appetite for these pieces after the Viceroy-ship period.
+Therefore the Mayer collection of Chinese porcelain reflects the vigorous commercial appetite for these pieces after the Viceroy-ship period.

 Silver and liturgical objects